timescale/docs/timescaledb/quick-start/golang.md

 }
 ```

-Congratulations, you’ve successfully created a hypertable in your Timescale database using Go!
+Congratulations, you've successfully created a hypertable in your Timescale database using Go.

 ## Insert a row into your Timescale database [](insert_rows)

-Here’s a typical pattern you’d use to insert some data into a table.
+Here's a typical pattern you'd use to insert some data into a table.
 In the
 example below, we insert the relational data from the two arrays, `sensorTypes`
 and `sensorLocations`, into the relational table named `sensors`.

 First, we open a connection pool to the database, then using prepared statements
 formulate our `INSERT` SQL statement and then we execute that statement:

 ```go